What is scabies?

 - Shoulder blades

 For people who have never had scabies before, symptoms usually take 4-6 weeks to appear.
-Symptoms appear more quickly in people who have had scabies previously, in as few as 1 to 4 days.
-Scabies mites can spread to other parts of the body and from one person to another even before symptoms start.
+Symptoms appear more quickly in people who have had scabies before, in as few as 1 to 4 days.
+Scabies mites can spread to other parts of the body and from one person to another person even before symptoms start.

 The same mite that causes scabies also causes crusted scabies.
 Crusted scabies is severe scabies that happens in people who have weakened immune systems.
 People with crusted scabies are infested with very large numbers of mites.
-This increases their risk of transmitting mites to others, either from brief skin-to-skin contact or from contact with items such as bedding, clothing, furniture, rugs, and carpeting.
+This increases their risk of spreading mites to others, either from brief skin-to-skin contact or from contact with items such as bedding, clothing, furniture, rugs, and carpeting.

 Who is at risk?

-Scabies is found worldwide and can spread rapidly under crowded conditions where close body contact is frequent.
+Scabies is found worldwide and can spread rapidly under crowded conditions where close skin-to-skin contact is frequent.
 Child-care facilities, nursing homes, extended-care facilities, and prisons are often sites of scabies outbreaks.
 Scabies is more common in long-term travelers than in those who travel for less than 8 weeks at a time.